Certificate in Accounting Practice

 Intended for candidates with no prior accounting credits, the Certificate of Professional Accounting program will provide the fundamental knowledge of financial and managerial accounting, as well as taxation and accounting information systems sufficient to equip students for entry-level jobs in public or corporate accounting.

-The Certificate of Professional Accounting program strives to conform to the strategic priorities of the School of Business in the following ways:
+The Certificate of Professional Accounting program strives to conform to the strategic priorities of the Miami Business School in the following ways:

 1. Integrate knowledge from the latest field-based research into classroom discussion so that students better understand financial and managerial decision making in practice and can take a professional leadership role in assessing the pros and cons of standard quantitative tools used in accounting.